In the world of paid search, there’s always room to improve the searcher experience and thus the conversions you earn.

 How Google Calculates Quality Score

-Quality score is the name of the metric AdWords uses to determine where a PPC ad should appear in the paid search results and how much the advertiser should pay per click.
+Google Ads uses the Quality score metric to determine where a PPC ad should appear in the paid search results and how much the advertiser should pay per click.

 - Ad relevance.